We held a webinar on “10 for When You Feel Like You Suck at Sales” and sales tip 6 is to prepare for objections.

-Number 6 on this list of sales tips is to become more prepared for sales objections.
+Number 6 on this list of is to become more prepared for sales objections.
 If you were only going to do one thing in your effort to be a better salesperson, this is the one thing I would recommend because sales objections come up all the time and they are what the prospect uses to bring conversations to an end.

 If you simply shift from improvising when objections come up to having a response to say, you can improve your odds of keeping calls and conversations going.
 That should improve your ability to generate more leads.
 More leads should help you to increase your sales results.

 It is the same objections that come up.

 One reason why this is one of the sales tips that makes such a difference is that it is the same objections that come up again and again.
 If it were a list of 50 objections that you had to face and I suggested that you prepare responses for those, it could be debated if that would be helpful and would probably just be more of a pain in the butt.

 But the reality is that there are only about ten objections that you will consistently face and that is an incredibly short list when thinking about creating and remembering responses.
 Here are the ones that we all need to be prepared for

 I am busy right now.

 Is this a sales call?